 For example, Google Sites does not offer an email opt-in widget, which is essential in affiliate marketing campaigns.

 But, as I discussed in a previous article on custom Google Sites widgets, you can utilize third-party devices to add those functionalities.

-However, Google Sites offer almost zero features to optimize your site for search engines.
-So, suppose you look forward to using Google Sites for Affiliate marketing with SEO (i.e: organic traffic).
+However, Google Sites offers almost zero features to optimize your site for search engines.
+So, suppose you look forward to using Google Sites for Affiliate marketing with SEO (i.e.: organic traffic).
 In that case, chances are you are better off with a quality blogging platform such as WordPress (that costs money) or a service such as Google’s Blogger (that does not cost money).

 Now, don’t get the wrong idea.
 You can still use Google Sites to earn money by promoting affiliate offers.
 But it involves extra steps and a budget for traffic generation (if you want quick results).

 How to use Google Sites for Affiliate Marketing